ajeetraina/jetson-orin-nano-super-guide/README.md

 - Insert microSD card (gold contacts facing heatsink)
 - Connect DisplayPort to monitor

+> Note: The NVIDIA Jetson Orin Nano Developer Kit doesn't support HDMI, but it does have a DisplayPort output port.
+You can use an adapter to connect the kit to a monitor or TV that only has HDMI.

 - Connect USB keyboard and mouse
 - Connect power supply (verify green LED)